DeDop/dedop-fx/README.md

 # About

-**DeDopFX** *plays* L1B altimeter data from the [SRAL](https://sentinel.esa.int/web/sentinel/missions/sentinel-3/instrument-payload/altimetry) sensor mounted on the [ESA Sentinel-3](http://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-3) satellite.
-You can get netCDF sample files (`*.nc`) from the [Sentinel-3A Altimetry Test Data Set](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-3-altimetry/test-data-set).
+**DeDop FX** is an experimental (=fun) tool which *plays* satellite altimeter data.
+Currently it can transform the L1B data from the [SRAL](https://sentinel.esa.int/web/sentinel/missions/sentinel-3/instrument-payload/altimetry) sensor mounted on the [ESA Sentinel-3](http://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-3) satellite into audio samples.
+You can get SRAL netCDF sample files (`*.nc`) from the [Sentinel-3A Altimetry Test Data Set](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-3-altimetry/test-data-set).

 # License

 This software is distributed under the terms and conditions of the [MIT License (MIT)](https://opensource.org/licenses/MIT).

 # Developer Guide